monome/docs/grid/studies/python/index.md

     asyncio.run(main())
 ```

-The *pymonome* library simplifies communication with the grid.
+The *pymonome* library simplifies communication with the grid by communicating directly with serialosc.
+For a detailed description of how the serialosc mechanism and protocol work, see [the serialosc protocol docs](/docs/serialosc/osc/).

 Note that the preceding example consists of two parts.
 First, we describe the class `GridStudies`, which inherits `monome.GridApp`.
 This class defines the behavior and properties of our grid-based application.
 Next, we set up the *serialosc* client, instantiate the application, and start the main loop.